First published: May 6, 2021

 The MSCI World ex USA Index captures large and mid cap representation across 22 of 23 Developed Markets (DM) countries*-- excluding the United States.
 With 985 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in each country.

-The Bloomberg Barclays Capital U.S. Government/Credit Bond Index is composed of long-term government and investment-grade corporate debt securities and is generally considered representative of the performance of the broad U.S. bond market.
+The Bloomberg Capital US Government/Credit Bond Index is composed of long-term government and investment-grade corporate debt securities and is generally considered representative of the performance of the broad US bond market.

 FTSE World Government Bond Index (WGBI) is a broad index providing exposure to the global sovereign fixed income market, the index measures the performance of fixed-rate, local currency, investment-grade sovereign bonds.
 It comprises sovereign debt from over 20 countries, denominated in a variety of currencies.

-The Bloomberg Barclays 1-3 Month U.S. Treasury Bill Index is designed to measure the performance of public obligations of the U.S. Treasury that have a remaining maturity of greater than or equal to 1 month and less than 3 months.
+The Bloomberg 1-3 Month US Treasury Bill Index is designed to measure the performance of public obligations of the US Treasury that have a remaining maturity of greater than or equal to 1 month and less than 3 months.

-Morningstar World Allocation Category funds seek to provide both capital appreciation and income by investing in three major areas: stocks, bonds, and cash.
-While these portfolios do explore the whole world, most of them focus on the U.S., Canada, Japan, and the larger markets in Europe.
+Morningstar Global Allocation Category funds seek to provide both capital appreciation and income by investing in three major areas: stocks, bonds, and cash.
+While these portfolios do explore the whole world, most of them focus on the US, Canada, Japan, and the larger markets in Europe.
 It is rare for such portfolios to invest more than 10% of their assets in emerging markets.